mjcarnaje/smart-doc/README.md

 - **Content-Based Search**: Search through the actual content of documents, not just titles or keywords.
 - **OCR Processing**: Automatically extract text from scanned PDFs using Optical Character Recognition (OCR).
+- **Dynamic Chunking**: Divide text into chunks dynamically with overlapping sections to retain context.
 - **Vector Embeddings with pgvector**: Utilize Llama Embeddings and store vectors in PostgreSQL with the pgvector extension for efficient vector storage and retrieval.
 - **Interactive Chat Interface**: Engage with the document collection using a chat interface powered by Llama LLM, similar to ChatGPT.